Terry Clarke explains how the funding behind English football works.

 Since the inception of the Premier League in 1992, it has become one of the world's most expensive domestic competitions, surpassing all the other major European leagues in terms of club value and audience size.
 But how has this financial dominance been achieved?

-The key to the funding model that lies behind the rise of the Premier League, and the resurgence of English football as a whole, is the billions of pounds paid by television broadcasters for the rights to cover Premier League football.
+The key to the funding model behind the rise of the Premier League, and the resurgence of English football as a whole, is the billions of pounds paid by television broadcasters for the rights to cover Premier League football.

 The injection of television money has transformed almost every aspect of English football.
-From the experience of fans to the quality of the players on show.
-It has turned what was a profoundly unappealing sports product in the 1980s into an investment vehicle.
+From fans' experience to the quality of the players on the show.
+It has turned a profoundly unappealing sports product in the 1980s into an investment vehicle.
 In the early years of the Premier League, many clubs floated on the stock exchange while others accrued considerable debt to chase the dream.
 Many of those efforts failed, but that hasn't stopped other clubs from doing the same thing.

 As the value of clubs has risen, private investors have flocked to the Premier League.
-In the last few years, West Bromwich Albion was bought by a Chinese investment group; Swansea City sold a 60% stake for £110 million, Everton sold half their shares to an Iranian businessman and a 70% share in Crystal Palace was worth £100 million.
+A Chinese investment group bought West Bromwich Albion; Swansea City sold a 60% stake for £110 million.
+Everton sold half their shares to an Iranian businessman, and a 70% share in Crystal Palace was worth £100 million.

 The attraction of English football clubs to private investors is not confined to the Premier League.
 Championship side Nottingham Forest was recently purchased by Evangelos Marinakis.
 The Greek shipping tycoon, who also owns Olympiakos, has praised the loyalty of Nottingham Forest's supporters and promised to invest in the former two-time European champions to return them to the Premier League.

-Forest fans are keen to see the glory days return to their club, and like fans of other teams that have received significant private investment, are hoping that the additional funding will lead to better quality players and move up the league system.
+Forest fans are keen to see the glory days return to their club.
+Like fans of other teams that have received significant private investment, they hope that the additional funding will lead to better quality players and move up the league system.